 Using temperature alarm settings safeguards vaccine viability by alerting staff of out of range storage temperatures.
-Data loggers provide more accurate and detailed temperature readings than the previously used min/max thermometers.
-Data loggers are able to record temperatures to a tenth of a degree, VFC providers can assure viability of vaccines by utilizing appropriate parameters to evaluate storage unit temperatures.
+Data loggers provide more accurate and detailed temperature readings and are able to record temperatures to a tenth of a degree.
+VFC providers can assure viability of vaccines by utilizing appropriate parameters to evaluate storage unit temperatures.

 The temperature alarm settings are as follows.
-Instructions to reconfigure temperature alarm settings for the state supplied LogTag VFC 400 are available on the Immunization Program, Vaccine Storage and Handling webpage.
+Instructions to reconfigure temperature alarm settings for the previous state supplied LogTag VFC 400 are available on the Immunization Program, Vaccine Storage and Handling webpage.